ProjectsA selection of recent and current projects

 1. City-Level Decoupling.
 Role: Project Leader.
 Lead institution: SI Projects.
 Output: Report entitled City-Level Decoupling: Urban Resource Flows and the Governance of Infrastructure Transitions published in 2013.
 Time frame: 2011-2013.

-You can access the IRP website HERE.
+Access the IRP website HERE.

 Overall aim: my personal aim is to integrate the focus of the work of the IRP on material flows into a wider conception of global transition to more sustainable modes of production and consumption.